-CBD has become a front runner, overtaking many otherwise commonly used drugs, medications and treatment practices.
+CBD has become a front runner, overtaking many otherwise commonly used drugs, medications, and treatment practices.
 The rise is nothing but meteoric, and the climb is expected to continue till the near future.
 The benefits of consuming Cannabis Sativa were etched in stone and penned in literature; civilizations from the Greeks to the Chinese have all praised the calming nature that the plant offered to its user.

-Fast forward a couple thousand years to the 21st century and scientists are huddled in state-of-the-art labs, in a desperate attempt to decode the molecular makeup of CBD.
+Fast forward a couple of thousand years to the 21st century and scientists are huddled in state-of-the-art labs, in a desperate attempt to decode the molecular makeup of CBD.
 Not limited to just that, but also how it interacts with the web of various biological functions, one that is of particular interest is the interplay of the immune system with CBD.

 The point to understand is that we have plenty more to discover about cannabinoids and the effects that it has on our immune system.

 The human body is in an environment that is trying to snuff the life out of it.
 There are infectious diseases, bacteria, and viruses that are all over in the air, water, and the surfaces around, with the sole intention of wreaking havoc in the body.
 Without a defense system in place to fight off these intruders, we would be cold and hard in a few minutes.
 This is fortunately where the immune system comes into play.
 The immune system is the complex network of cells, tissues, and organs that are designed to eliminate and neutralize threats in the body.

 The foot soldiers of the immune system are the white blood cells or the leukocytes, which seek out and destroy antigens with military precision.
 The leukocytes are mainly of two types, one is the lymphocytes (T cells and B cells) which are tasked with destroying antigens and remembering them, while the others are the phagocytes, which absorb the foreign intruders.